Single-photon-added coherent state based postselected weak measurement: State distance and SNR

-As shown in Fig. \ref{fig:the-signal-to-noise-ratio}, the ratio of the SNR exhibits periodic behavior, and we plot it over a single period interval.
-The ratio of SNR decreases as the interaction strength $\lambda$ increases for most postselection angles $\theta_{f}$.
-However, the SNR is higher for small interaction strengths, indicating that weak-value amplification is more effective under weak interactions.
-The ratio of SNR exceeding one implies that the measurement with postselection extracts more information than the non-postselected measurement.
-By choosing an optimal postselection angle (e.g., $\theta_{f}=\frac{3\pi}{2}$, where $\eta$ is approximately 3.5), the measurement precision in postselected measurement can surpass conventional measurement techniques.
-This result further highlights the usefulness of postselected measurements in precision metrology problems \citep{2020A}.
+As shown in Fig. \ref{fig:the-signal-to-noise-ratio}, the ratio $\eta$ exhibits periodic behavior dependence on the postselection angle, and we plot it over a single period interval.
+For larger interaction strength (e.g., $\lambda=1$), the ratio $\eta\approx0.7$, indicating the SNR for postselected measurement is lower compere to conventional measurement in this condition.
+However, the ratio $\eta$ is higher for small interaction strengths, demonstrating that WVA is more effective under weak measurement.
+Overall, the ratio of SNR decreases as the interaction strength $\lambda$ increases.
+By choosing an optimal postselection angle (e.g., $\theta_{f}\approx\frac{\pi}{2}$, where $\eta$ is approximately $144.4$), postselected weak measurements can significantly enhance the signal while suppressing technical noise, offering clear advantages over conventional measurement scheme.
+In this case, the weak value becomes anomalously large in Eq. (\ref{eq:wv}).
+This result further underscores the utility of postselected weak measurements in precision metrology applications \citep{2020A}.